-Want to make an impression and memory on your guests this holiday season?
+Want to make an impression and memory on your guests?
 How about serving them truffle desserts in a shot glass!

 I came up with this idea after finding these adorable mini cups at Pier 1.
 They are actually mini espresso shot cups, but just in case you can’t find these, regular shot glasses or mini espresso shot cups will work great.

-Every truffle I’ve had is typically just a chocolate ganache rolled in sugar or nuts, etc. However, these are filled with peanut butter whipped cream and then covered in chocolate….different and delicious!
+Every truffle I’ve had is typically just a chocolate ganache rolled in sugar or nuts, etc. However, these are filled with vegan peanut butter whipped cream and then covered in chocolate….different and delicious!
+Just 6 ingredients.

 Ultra light.
 Creamy.
 Peanut butter clouds.
 These were so amazingly easy too.
 After I ate one, I was immediately reminded of Ferrero Rocher candies minus the crunch, but ultra creamy.
 However, check out their ingredients, versus mine.